Ukraine to give Polish forces drone defence training after incursion

 At the meeting, she pressed for unfettered access, more safe routes and guarantees that trucks would not face long delays after clearance is granted.

-The IDF itself reiterated its commitment to humanitarian efforts saying in a statement that over 300 humanitarian trucks enter Gaza daily with the majority of them carrying food.
+The Israeli military (IDF) reiterated its commitment to humanitarian efforts saying in a statement that more than 300 humanitarian trucks enter Gaza daily with the majority of them carrying food.

-In a post on X, it “emphasized that the IDF is committed to ensuring humanitarian aid reaches the civilian population directly, rather than Hamas”.
+In a post on X, it “emphasised that the IDF is committed to ensuring humanitarian aid reaches the civilian population directly, rather than Hamas”.

 A report released on Friday by the global hunger monitor, Integrated Food Security Phase Classification (IPC), said that approximately 514,000 people - nearly a quarter of Gaza's population - are currently facing famine conditions in Gaza City and surrounding areas.